quarkusio/quarkus-quickstarts/getting-started/README.md

 steps to remove unnecessary codepaths.
 Use the  `native` profile to compile a native executable:

+To run on a non-Linux system (Docker required):
+> ./mvnw clean install -Pnative -Dnative-image.docker-build=true

+To run on Linux:
 > ./mvnw install -Dnative

 After getting a cup of coffee, you'll be able to run this executable directly: